manlikeNacho/Sissors/README.md

 ## License

-B.O.B is licensed under the MIT License.
+Sissors is licensed under the MIT License.